-The user also has the ability to access these inputs from MultiProg and perform and logic functions that are required.
+The user also has the ability to access these inputs from Ladder Logic and perform any logic functions that are required.

 Process Control Input Sensor - (Option Chan#01)

 The process input signal is available for applications that plan to use the turbine load capability to control a plant determined parameter.
 The control can be setup to control this value to a programmed setpoint.
 The GTC will then use is output to determine the turbine load setpoint.